Pakkerman/clipboard-thingy/logs.md

 - [ ] TODO: Use localstrage to store recently visited boards
 - UPDATE: text routes to work with boardId
 - UPDATE: file routes to work with boardId

+### 1109
+- LAYOUT: Fix buttons hover behaivor, change focus-within selection outline style
+- UPDATE: Instructions section, added buttons for copy url with board id
+- Simplify frontpage buttons to only have a start button and id input